%20(4).png)

 Independent, pre-implementation guidance that reduces risk and prevents costly mistakes.

 In a market dominated by rapid, implementation-first AI, Automation Consultancy Group operates deliberately one step earlier.
 We focus on clarity, readiness, and direction — recognising that automation only works when people understand it, trust it, and are prepared to adopt it.
-From there, we identify where AI, automation, or both are genuinely appropriate — and where they are not.

 Practical improvement without disruption